Dotz0cat/walld/README.md

 | SIGUSR1| Advance the wallpapers by one |
 | SIGUSR2| Reshuffle wallpapers |

+## Contributing

+Pull requests are welcome.
+Open an issue for anything big.

 ## License
 This project is released under the GNU Public License Version 3 or Later.